-Thus far, our discussion of the generalized English auconly considered its implementation in a form where users enter their bids in real time.
-Given that the process will often systems.

-require a large number of iterations, and given that it is often desirable to conclude an auction in a short time, this suggests that the most preferred embodiment of the generalized English auction will be while exploiting the full generality of the dynamic flexible bidding system.
+Thus far, our discussion of the generalized English auction has focused on the inventive auction design, but has only considered its implementation in a form where users enter their bids in real time.
+Given that the process will often require a large number of iterations, and given that it is often desirable to conclude an auction in a short time, this suggests that the most preferred embodiment of the generalized English auction will be while exploiting the full generality of the dynamic flexible bidding system.